 How do you get more done in less time?
 There are a million books based on current wellness trends out there.
 They all tell us how to be more productive, from getting more sleep to finding a work/life balance that suits us.
-Then there are productivity apps, each with the goal of helping you accomplish more.
+Then there are productivity apps, each with the goal of helping you accomplish more and optimize your work day.
 Whichever one you choose to invest in (or try out for free), find those that fit you and your workday best.
 Here are a few we recommend.

 1. Google Drive